HL7NZ/nhi/input/pagecontent/FAQ.md

 If present then an unverified source can be updated to a verified source, a verified source can then be updated to another verified source (if required) or by an authorised user to a registered source.

-Local role based access should limit the updating of eligibility attributes to users with a good knowledge of eligibility determination.
+Local role based access should limit the updating of NZ Citizenship to users with a good knowledge of the NZ Citizenship determination.

-### Does my system have to update the information source codes for citizenship, birthdate, residency, name, deceased date?
+### Does my system have to update the information source codes for citizenship, birthdate, name, deceased date?

 [See above](/FAQ.html#what-is-the-information-source-attribute-and-why-is-it-used)